You are here

 Study Abroad Programs

-Pace Law School has exchange relationships with some of the top law schools in Europe, Australia and South America.
-Under these agreements, Pace students may apply to study for a semester or even a full academic year at one of our partner schools.
+The Elisabeth Haub School of Law at Pace University has exchange relationships with some of the top law schools in Europe, Australia and South America.
+Under these agreements, Pace Law students may apply to study for a semester or even a full academic year at one of our partner schools.
 In many cases, classes at the host institutions are taught in English.
-Upon completion of the exchange semester or year, the credits earned may transfer back to Pace and count towards the JD degree.
-At the same time, our partner schools are sending their own students to take classes at Pace, thus increasing the diversity and richness of the classroom experience.
+Upon completion of the exchange semester or year, the credits earned may transfer back to Pace Law and count towards the JD degree.
+At the same time, our partner schools are sending their own students to take classes at Pace Law, thus increasing the diversity and richness of the classroom experience.

 Students may choose from among the following institutions for their exchange semester or year: